drush-ops/drush/README.txt

 DESCRIPTION
 -----------
-drush is a command line shell and Unix scripting interface for Drupal, a veritable Swiss Army knife designed to make life easier for those of us who spend hours hacking at the command prompt.
+drush is a command line shell and Unix scripting interface for Drupal.

 Drush core ships with lots of useful commands for interacting with code like modules/themes/profiles.
 Similarly, it runs update.php, executes sql